nsipplswezey/VoltAGE/README.md

 Next intent is to explore the scope of a unique tech assets.
 Can we make something special?

-Why aren't you building a backend simultenously with the front end from day 1?
-Two reasons:

-* The separation of concerns between client and server is still blurry.
-I've been startled by how much numerically-intensive work can run client side without UX impact; specifically, at this point, all of it...
-* The definition of relevant data to pass to the server is still blurry.
-It is possible that the application could [stream images in real time to the server using a similar approach to parascope or snapchat](https://github.com/QuickBlox/quickblox-ios-sdk) mobile camera streaming.
-While that sounds cool, it may not be useful.
-At this point we don't know.
-It may be reasonable for the user/server to simply send parameterization objects to the user/server as necessary to update/maintain the necessary classification models.

-Conclusion: Defining the unique tech asset will likely be the watershed moment for defining the scope of the back end.
-It'll take a little more work to get there.
-But we will.

 ## Technical Outline:

 Front-end: